 - (3) In considering a renewal of an individual's license, the board shall not consider any conviction or plea of guilty prior to the initial licensing.
 However, the board may consider a conviction or plea of guilty if it occurred after the individual was initially licensed, or after the most recent license renewal. - (4) The board may grant an individual a conditional license that lasts for one year.
-After the one-year period has expired, the license is no longer considered conditional, and the individual shall be considered fully licensed. - (C) Each license issued expires on the thirtieth day of January of the year following that in which it was issued.
+After the one-year period has expired, the license is no longer considered conditional, and the individual shall be considered fully licensed. - (C) (1) Except as provided in division (C)(2) of this section, each license issued is valid from the date of issuance until the thirty-first day of December of the even-numbered year that follows the date of issuance. - (2) A license issued less than one hundred days before the thirty-first day of December of an evennumbered year is valid from the date of issuance until the thirty-first day of December of the evennumbered year that follows the thirty-first day of December immediately after the date of issuance.